Daisy-chelangat/Assignment2/README.md

         Version control is a system that allows multiple users to collaborate on the same codebase, while keeping track of changes and allowing easy restoration to previous states.
 Key concepts include:

                 Version: A snapshot of the codebase at a specific point in time.
                 Repository: A central location where all versions of the code are stored.
                 Checkout: A local copy of a specific version of the repository.
                 Commit: A way to permanently record and label changes to the codebase.
                 Branch: An isolated path for development, allowing multiple changes to be worked on simultaneously without affecting other versions.
-Why GitHub is Popular for Version Control

       GitHub is a popular tool for version control because it offers:

                Collaboration: Allows multiple users to work on the same codebase seamlessly.
                Code hosting: Provides centralized storage for all versions of the code.
                Version tracking: Keeps a complete history of changes, making it easy to track who made what changes and when.
                Branching and merging: Enables developers to create and isolate development branches, merge them back to the main codebase, and resolve conflicts.
-How Version Control Maintains Project Integrity

-Version control helps maintain project integrity by:
+     control helps maintain project integrity by:

                Preventing code overwrites: Allows multiple users to make changes simultaneously without overwriting each other's work.
                Tracking changes: Provides a detailed history of all modifications, making it easier to identify potential issues.
                Rolling back changes: Allows users to restore previous versions of the codebase in case of errors or changes they wish to revert.
                Enforcing code quality: Can be integrated with tools that enforce coding standards, ensuring consistency and reducing bugs.
                Facilitating collaboration: By tracking changes and maintaining a central repository, version control promotes seamless collaboration between developers.

 2.Describe the process of setting up a new repository on GitHub.
 What are the key steps, and what are some of the important decisions you must make during this process?